Third-party IdP SSO integration

 To configure IdP Groups Access Control for third-party IdP SSO in KaseyaOne:

-Navigate to the Mapping Rules section and select the button for either Stop at first match or Process all rules.
+- In the Mapping Rules section, select either Stop at first match or Process all rules.

 NOTE If you are configuring Microsoft Entra ID, please use Group Identifier instead of Group Name.
 For example, a2e68765-f908-453c-a31b-************).